While asking for donations is sometimes more of an art than a science, we've found a few ingredients that tend to yield the best results.

 - Include the action link and your call to action toward the beginning of your Facebook post.
 Providing that info early in the post will increase the chance that a person will see it and completing it.

-- Experiment with different donation strings.
+- Experiment with different donation amount.
 For example, starting at $3 dollars might be more effective than starting at $20... or the opposite could be true!
 Through a bit of trial and error, find out what works best with you audience.

 - Try setting a goal amount and a goal date in your action.
 This could influence more people to donate because it adds a sense of urgency.